 Process mapping is a business and management tool organizations can use to create a visual depiction of internal or external business processes.
 Process maps can be used to train workers, identify bottlenecks in processes and improve communications.

 While process mapping may seem complicated, it’s really not.
-With Venngage’s Process Flowcharts, it’s easy to visualize and organize your business processes into professional, easy-to-follow process flow maps.
-Let’s learn more about process mapping and explore some templates to get you started.
+With Venngage’s Flowchart Maker, it’s easy to visualize and organize your business processes into professional, easy-to-follow process flow maps.
+Let’s learn more about process mapping and explore some process flowchart templates to get you started.

 Click to jump ahead